 When it came down to it, though, Andy was a local goose.
 Long after the glitzy reporters left town, long after the tide of sympathy cards trickled to a stop, the people of Hastings kept pushing for answers.
 The Chamber of Commerce set up a reward fund, and raised somewhere around $10,000 (the previous record for a reward was $100).
 Reporter Ron Grossman of the Chicago Tribune returned to the town in June of 1993 to see how everyone was getting along.
 He quoted sheriff Gregg Magee saying "Andy's case is still open," and promising that his department followed up on every tip.
 "They were still feeling the shock of a murder," Grossman remembered in an email.

 Gene buried Andy quietly in his backyard, the site of their first romp together.
 "Not long after that, he started showing signs of Alzheimer's," says Jessica.
 "In retrospect, I think it was Andy who had kept him here with us for a lot longer."
 Gene agitated for a bronze memorial, but it never came to pass—although a local granite company did donate a carved headstone, which sits at the old Fleming homestead to this day.
-Gene passed away in 2000, at a nursing home in Grand Island, New York.
+Gene passed away in 2000, at a nursing home in Grand Island, Nebraska*.
 "He definitely did not get closure," Jessica says.